 To gauge your Todd Shelton Knee to Ankle fit, you can measure a jean you already own.

 Start with your best-fitting jean around your knee and ankle.
 Measure both Knee and Ankle (as shown above).
-Measure the knee 14″ below the crotch seam, across knee.
-Measure the ankle just above the bottom hem (measuring on the hem may add bulk that skews your measurement).
+The knee measures 14″ below the crotch seam, across knee.
+Ankle measures just above the bottom hem because measuring on the hem may add bulk that skews your measurement.

 Consider adjustments you’d like to make to make the fit better.
-Then compare your target measurement to our Measurement Chart.
+Then compare your target measurement to our sizing chart.